Need something else?

 The Department of Sanitation (DSNY) will collect your items within 5 days after receiving your report.

-You should check back near the date of the holiday to confirm the exact collection schedule.
+Make sure to always check back near the date of the holiday to confirm the exact guidelines.

 DateHoliday